Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

-For $N=10$ (see Table \ref{tab:toy_ex_overfit}) without any bailout capital the average loss of the data set equals 45.
-The GNN and XPENN are both able to learn the perfect bailout capital allocation within 1000 epochs (actually already earlier) which takes about two minutes on our machine.\footnote{The authors gratefully acknowledge the Leibniz Supercomputing Centre for funding this project by providing computing time on its Linux-Cluster.} In 1000 epochs (2 min), the FNN(L) model learns a strategy that leads to a loss of 2.37 or roughly 5\% of the loss without bailout.
-Doubling the network size to $N=20$ the loss without intervention amounts to 190.
-GNN and XPENN learn perfect bailout in 1000 epochs (around 3 min) and the FNN(L) arrives at a loss of 10.61 ($\sim5\%$) after 1000 epochs (4 min).
-At $N=50$ we observe that the run times start to diverge drastically.
-In 6 minutes the GNN learns perfect bailout, the XPENN needs 14 minutes, and the FNN(L) takes 30 minutes to decrease the loss from 1225 without intervention to 58.56 ($\sim5\%$).
-Finally when $N=100$ the parameter space of the FNN(L) is so high dimensional that the learning rate for training has to be very small to wiggle the parameters in the right direction.
-After 4 hours of training the loss is still very high (1,532) compared to no intervention (4,950) with no signs of convergence.
-The GNN handles this case better and reaches perfect bailout in under 15 minutes.
-The XPENN also reaches perfect bailout, however, the 1000 epochs take 47 minutes.
+For $N=10$ (see Table \ref{tab:toy_ex_overfit}) without any bailout capital the average loss of the dataset equals 27 units.
+The GNN and XPENN are both able to learn the perfect bailout capital allocation within 1000 epochs (actually already earlier), which takes about one minute on our machine.\footnote{ We used a machine with 16 GB of RAM and an AMD Ryzen 5 5600X 6-Core 3.70 GHz CPU.} In $1000$ epochs ($<1$ min), the FNN(L) model learns a strategy that leads to a loss of $0.23$, or roughly 1\% of the loss without bailout.
+Doubling the network size to $N=20$, the loss without intervention amounts to $104.5$.
+GNN and XPENN learn perfect bailout in $1000$ epochs (3 and 2 minutes, respectively) and the FNN(L) arrives at a loss of $2.68$ ($<1\%$) after $1000$ epochs (1 min).
+At $N=50$, within 9 minutes the GNN learns perfect bailout, for which the XPENN needs 8 minutes.
+The FNN(L) takes only 4 minutes, but merely decreases the loss from $637$ without intervention to $49.78$ ($\sim8\%$).
+Finally, when $N=100$, the parameter space of the FNN(L) is so high-dimensional that the learning rate for training has to be very small ($0.00001$) to wiggle the parameters in the right direction.
+After $1000$ epochs of training the loss is still very high ($1200$) compared to no intervention ($2524.5$) with no signs of convergence.
+The GNN and the XPENN handle this case better and reach perfect bailout in under 25 minutes.

-From the results of this small experiment we conclude that relatively good bailout obtained from a feedforward neural network that takes in the liability matrix of a network might be possible, however, the required computing time in order to train the model becomes unfeasibly large quickly.
-GNN and XPENN on the other hand seem to be promising architectures.
-The difference in computation time between GNN and XPENN is due to the sparseness of the data.
-While GNNs scale with the actual edges in the network ($L_{ij} > 0, i,j \in [N]$), the XPENN scales with the number of all possible $N(N-1)$ edges.
-Later we will see that for data that is not sparse they are actually quite similar.